AILA Doc. No. 14100656 | Dated November 27, 2018

 Currently, there are approximately 1,000 mothers and their children detained in Dilley.
 The detention center has the capacity to hold 2,400 women and children, and the population is constantly fluctuating.
 And, nearly all are seeking asylum.
 With virtually no one on the ground to provide assistance and representation to these families, the partners of the Dilley Pro Bono Project are leading the effort in Dilley.
 The Dilley Pro Bono Project operates a non-traditional pro bono model of legal services that directly represents the mothers and children detained at the South Texas Family Residential Center.
 We organize volunteer teams for each week.
 We ask volunteers to commit to a Sunday to Friday work schedule and to arrive Sunday evening for a mandatory on the ground orientation meeting.
 After an exhilarating and exhausting week, the team leaves the following Saturday, and a new team arrives to take over the caseload and carry the work forward.

 The greatest need is for attorneys, law students, and paralegals with interest and experience in asylum work.
 The project also encourages and appreciates the participation of return volunteers from both Artesia and Dilley, with their vast experience working in a family detention setting.
 To provide effective assistance to our clients and to have a meaningful experience, we recommend volunteers to either be fluent in Spanish or consider collaborating with an interpreter.
 Compassion, endurance, resilience, flexibility, and the commitment to ending the insidious practice of family detention are required for every volunteer.
-To volunteer, please complete the Dilley Volunteer Sign-up Form.
-To learn more about the Dilley Pro Bono Project, and how you can help, please contact Volunteer Coordinator, Caya Simonsen at firstname.lastname@example.org.
+To volunteer, please complete sign up with the Immigration Justice Campaign, click on the "Volunteer" tab, and select the "Dilly Pro Bono Project - 1 week at Detention Center" to apply for this opportunity.

 Helping in Karnes